Omaha, Nebraska: Arts and culture

 The city is home to the Omaha Community Playhouse, the largest community theater in the United States.
 The Omaha Symphony Orchestra and its modern Holland Performing Arts Center, the Opera Omaha at the Orpheum theater, the Blue Barn Theatre, American Midwest Ballet, and The Rose Theater form the backbone of Omaha's performing arts community.
 Opened in 1931, the Joslyn Art Museum has large art collections.
 Since its inception in 1976, Omaha Children's Museum has been a place where children can challenge themselves, discover how the world works and learn through play.
 The Bemis Center for Contemporary Arts, one of the nation's premier urban artist colonies, was founded in Omaha in 1981, and the Durham Museum is accredited with the Smithsonian Institution for traveling exhibits.
 The city is also home to the largest singly funded mural in the nation, "Fertile Ground", by Meg Saligman.
 The annual Omaha Blues, Jazz, & Gospel Festival celebrates local music along with the Omaha Black Music Hall of Fame.

 In 1955, Omaha's Union Stockyards overtook Chicago's stockyards as the United States' meat packing center.
 This legacy is reflected in the cuisine of Omaha, with renowned steakhouses such as Gorat's and the recently closed Mister C's, as well as the retail chain Omaha Steaks.

 Henry Doorly Zoo

-The Henry Doorly Zoo is widely considered one of the premier zoos in the world.
+The Henry Doorly Zoo is widely considered a premier zoo.
 The zoo is home to the world's largest nocturnal exhibit and indoor swamp; the world's largest indoor rainforest, the world's largest indoor desert, and the largest geodesic dome in the world (13 stories tall).
 The zoo is Nebraska's number-one paid attendance attraction and has welcomed more than 25 million visitors over the past 40 years.